atriumlts/subpixel/README.md

 The reminder of this library is an implementation of a subpixel CNN using the proposed `PS` implementation for super resolotion of celeb-A image faces.
-The code was written on top of [carpedm20/DCGAN-tensorflow](https://github.com/carpedm20/DCGAN-tensorflow), as so, to use follow the same instructions:
+The code was written on top of [carpedm20/DCGAN-tensorflow](https://github.com/carpedm20/DCGAN-tensorflow), as so, follow the same instructions to use it:

 ```
 $ python download.py celebA  # this won't work though, you will have to download the dataset by hand somewhere